SoorajKothari/WebSockets/README.md

 # WebSockets
- Implementation of WebSockets in GO
+ Self learning Implementation of WebSockets in GO

+# Test on localhost:8083/send